LauraNolan/marti/README.md

 4. Initialize Log File

     This was taken from the CRITs production install [wiki](https://github.com/crits/crits/wiki/Production-grade-CRITs-install#installing-the-codebase).
-It sets up a "crits" user (so pick a strong password, you will probably NEVER need it after install, but a weak password could pose a security risk).
-The crits user is used for logging and cron jobs.
+This step was taken from the CRITs production installation wiki.
+It sets up a "crits" user for logging and cron jobs.
+Though the administrator will likely not use this account or password, it is advised to select a strong password, because a weak password could pose a security risk.

 5. Adjust TCP for Many Users